-Poisoning is most likely to happen to children aged 1 to 4 years.
+Poisoning is most likely to happen to children age 1 to 4 years.

-Most incidents take place in the child’s home, the home of a grandparent or a childminder, or at a crèche or school.
+Most incidents happen in the child’s home, the home of a grandparent or a childminder, or at a crèche or school.

 Lots of ordinary household products can be poisonous.